 Some readers may be skeptical of our claim that the ideas of Berle and Means are still relevant.
-We concede that there are many differences between our time and the context in which Berle and Means wrote.
-One of them is that the Managerial Revolution (i.e., the transformation of the American economy by the rise of the large oligopolistic corporations managed by non-proprietor managers) was then a very recent phenomenon.
+We concede that there are many differences between our time and the context in which Berle and Means wrote, in which the Managerial Revolution (i.e., the transformation of the American economy by the rise of the large oligopolistic corporations managed by non-proprietor managers) was then a very recent phenomenon.
 Today, we are used to the dominance of many industries by a few firms owned by absentee shareholders.
-The lengthy sections of the book by Berle and Means devoted to explaining such then-novel phenomena as the separation of management and control therefore strike the twenty-first century reader as both superfluous and quaint.
+The lengthy sections of the book by Berle and Means devoted to explaining such then-novel phenomena as the separation of management and control, therefore strike the twenty-first century reader as both superfluous and quaint.
 We are nevertheless convinced that the prescriptive ideas of Berle and Means are highly relevant to today’s debates about inequality, corporate governance, and the social responsibilities of companies.
 Berle and Means tackled what is still the most important question in corporate governance: in whose interests should for-profit corporations be managed?
 At a time when many Americans are once again debating issues related to corporate governance, executive compensation, and whether managers have duties beyond maximizing returns for shareholders, we believe that an exploration of the historical origins of Berle and Means’ seminal text is timely.
-Indeed, re-engaging with Berle and Means’ call for business executives to behave in a public-spirited fashion is particularly important in the light of the emergence of political movements and national leaders who simultaneously celebrate the robust pursuit of self-interest in business contexts while claiming to honor the public-service ethos of members of the military.
+Indeed, re-engaging with Berle and Means’ call for business executives to behave in a public-spirited fashion is particularly important in the light of the emergence of political movements and national leaders who simultaneously celebrate the robust pursuit of self-interest in business contexts, while claiming to honor the public-service ethos of members of the military.

+We now progress to a literature review which looks at how previous authors have viewed the motives of Berle and Means before detailing how the project to write The Modern Corporation and Private Property took shape, and demonstrating how Berle and Means’ military service influenced their thinking, even before they started writing.
+We then consider how and why the influence of the book declined after around 1970 as Chicago School influenced ideas of corporate governance entered into the ascendancy, and confident in managerialism declined.
+We conclude that the book retains relevance for corporate governance today, because while fewer managers are influenced by the concept of disinterested public service than they were in the mid-twentieth century, corporations clearly retain much power over the public realm today and their managers retain a role of essentially socio-political, as well as economic, significance.

 Literature Review: Perspectives on the Motives of Berle and Means

-The existing literature on the rise and fall of managerialism has clearly established the importance of The Modern Corporation and Private Property in shaping US business thought and practice in the period from the 1930s to the late 1970s.
-In 1992, a distinguished legal academic noted that The Modern Corporation and Private Property shaped the thinking of “an entire generation” .
+The existing literature on the rise and fall of managerialism has clearly established the importance of The Modern Corporation and Private Property in shaping U.S. business thought and practice in the period from the 1930s to the late 1970s.
+In 1992, a distinguished legal academic noted that The Modern Corporation and Private Property shaped the thinking of “an entire generation.”
 Unfortunately, these authors have neither examined the immediate context in which Berle and Means wrote their seminal text nor reflected on the motives of the authors.
-One of the few to discuss the authorial motivation behind the book is the Marxist scholar Richard Marens, who regards the publication of The Modern Corporation and Private Property as part of a broader Corporate Social Responsibility movement that was, in his view, a tactic used by the American corporate elite to preserve its autonomy in the face of increased labor militancy and growing demands for government regulation in the context of the Great Depression.
+One of the few to discuss the authorial motivation behind the book is the Marxist scholar Richard Marens, who regards the publication of The Modern Corporation and Private Property as part of a broader Corporate Social Responsibility movement.
+For Marens, corporate social responsibility was a tactic used by the American corporate elite to preserve its autonomy.
+This would help them to resist increasing labor militancy and growing demands for government regulation in the context of the Great Depression.